yourwelcomematt/matt-obsidian-vault/Photography/Exposure Triangle.md

 ## ISO

+- The only setting that doesn't control how much light is let into the camera
 - Higher ISO = more noise/grain
 - Lower ISO = less noise/grain
 - For more info, refer to [[ISO|this]] page